percona/pmm/doc/source/glossary.option.rst

 Passing options to *PMM Server* for an already deployed docker instance
 ================================================================================

-You can't just stop the container with **docker stop** and pass new environment variable with **docker start** if you want to change the setting for existing installation, because **docker start** cares to keep container immutable and doesn't support changing environment variables.
+docker doesn't support changing environment variables on an already provisioned container, therefore you need to stop the current container and start a new container with the new options. variable with **docker start** if you want to change the setting for existing installation, because **docker start** cares to keep container immutable and doesn't support changing environment variables.
 Therefore if you want container